What do I need to open an account at Tri City National Bank?

 Our routing number is 075001199.
 It also referred to as an ABA, transit or banking number.

-    Your account number is the second set of numbers.
+For personal checks, your account number is the second set of numbers.

 The third set is your check number.
 This should match the check number in the right-top corner of your check.

 You will need the routing and account numbers for direct deposit, wire transfers and other electronic transactions.

 Automatic Transfer is a free service we provide that allows you to transfer money between two Tri City accounts on a recurring basis.
 When you sign up for Automatic Transfer, you choose the account that you want to take money from, the account that you want to receive the money, the amount you would like to continually transfer and what day or days you would like the transfer to occur.
 For example, you could sign up to transfer $50 from your checking account to your savings account on the 15th of every month.
 Then you sit back and watch your savings account grow while we automatically take care of transferring $50 every month from checking into savings.